dart-archive/www.dartlang.org/src/site/docs/tutorials/httpserver/index.markdown

 <strong>Important:</strong>
 _Browser-based programs **cannot** use the dart:io library._

-The API in the dart:io library work _only_ with standalone, command-line programs.
+The APIs in the dart:io library work _only_ with standalone, command-line programs.
 They do not work in the browser.
 To make HTTP requests from a browser-based client